gren-lang/registry/README.md

 ## Local Development

 This project uses [devbox](https://www.jetify.com/devbox).
-If you don't want to use devbox, you can find a list of the requried dependencies and the commands for running the server in devbox.json.

-You can run the server with `devbox run server`.
+You can run the server with `devbox services up`

+To run in the background, run `devbox services up -b` and stop with `devbox services stop`

+Run tests with `devbox run test`

 ## Open Questions